 Research Experiences are coordinated by Student Enrichment and Employability Development (SEED) in conjunction with University of Queensland (UQ) research units and provide an opportunity for motivated UQ students to engage in an educational research activity.

-Explore research projects
+Explore Winter research projects

 UQ provides access to world-class facilities and reputation, as well as development support for students.